tigrazone/smallpt-lazarus/README.md

 My version are little optimized - precalculated values, arithmetic simplifications, remove normalization if it not needed.
 15% of speedups

-Original version 1024x768 at 16 spp with 4 threads 68s
+Original version by Dirk de la Hunt render 1024x768 image at 16 spp with 4 threads in 68s

 My version 59s

 Compiling to x86_64 platform gives more speed!